loconav-tech/blog/_posts/2019-05-03-monitoring-cron-runtime-in-rails.md

 ---
 layout: post
-title: Monitoring cron runtime in rails
+title: Monitoring Cron Runtime In Ruby
 categories: [ruby, whenever, redis, rake, active_admin]
+author: gagan93
 ---

 We have our web backend in Ruby on rails and we use a lot of gems for different purposes.
 One such useful gem is **[whenever](https://github.com/javan/whenever)**.
 We have hundreds of cronjobs running per day.
 As our system scaled, it was important to make sure that cronjobs run in expected time.
 For eg: if a cronjob has to run every hour, we must make sure that one copy must run in less than an hour so that there are no cases when multiple copies of same cron are running.
 Though whenever provided a very clean syntax for defining and deploying cronjobs, there was no insight on what's going on.
 So we started building a simple inhouse solution.